 Try sending a web push notification using the form below.
 The first text box will be used as a title and the second text box represents the message body.
 Click the button to send a push notification to yourself.

-I’m not persisting this subscription in any way so you will only receive a notification if you click that button.
-You can also click "Unsubscribe" to register your browser at any time.
+I’m not persisting this subscription on the backend in any way so you will only receive a notification if you click that button.
+You can also click "Unsubscribe" to remove the push subscription from your browser at any time.

 Link to heading Troubleshooting